lane711/sonicjs/README.md

 * Modules, extend capabilities AND extend/override core functionality

 ## Goals And Motivation ##
-In short, the goal of this project is to create a NodeJs based CMS with the flexability of Drupal and the front end editing capabilties of some of Wordpress' top page builder plugins.
+In short, the goal of this project is to create a NodeJs based CMS with the flexibility of Drupal and the front end editing capabilities of some of Wordpress' top page builder plugins.

-The audience for this CMS project in order of presidence are:
+The audience for this CMS project in order of precedence are:
 1. Web Developers
 1. Web Designers
 1. Site Builders (Non-technical)